tshenolo/high-quality-repository/CONTRIBUTING.md

 ## Thank You

 Again, thank you for your help.
-We appreciate the time and effort you spent contributing to Project Title.
+We appreciate the time and effort you spent contributing to High Quality GitHub Repositories.